Zack Collins: Chicago White Sox

 Collins was drafted tenth overall in the 2016 Major League Baseball draft by the Chicago White Sox.
 After signing, he made his professional debut with the Arizona League White Sox and was promoted to the Winston-Salem Dash after three games.
 He was named a Carolina League All-Star with the Dash.
 Collins ended 2016 with a combined .244 batting average with six home runs and 18 RBIs in 39 games between both teams.
 After the season, the White Sox assigned Collins to the Glendale Desert Dogs of the Arizona Fall League (AFL).
 He spent 2017 with both Winston-Salem and the Birmingham Barons, posting a combined .224 batting average with 19 home runs and 53 RBIs in 113 games in total between the two clubs.

 Collins spent the 2018 season back with Birmingham where he was named to the Southern League All-Star Game, winning the Southern League Home Run Derby.
 He finished the year batting .234 with 15 home runs and 68 RBIs in 122 games.

 He began 2019 with the Charlotte Knights.
 On June 18, his contract was purchased and he was called up to the major leagues for the first time.
-Collins debuted as pinch hitter against the Cubs where he drew a walk in his only appearance that game.
+Collins debuted as a pinch hitter against the Cubs where he drew a walk in his only appearance in that game.
 His first major league hit was a three-run home run versus the Texas Rangers on June 21, 2019.
 Overall with the 2020 Chicago White Sox, Collins batted .063 with no home runs and 0 RBIs in 9 games.

 On April 14, 2021, Collins caught the 20th no-hitter in White Sox history, which Carlos Rodón pitched.